You will be required to attend the following appointments for the purchase of your flat:

 - The sellers have to pay the service and conservancy charges up to the day of resale completion.
 As for property tax, they are required to pay up to the end of the year.

-- Buyers and Sellers are reminded not to enter into any supplementary agreements/arrangements to allow for the sellers to prolong their stay in the flat.
+- Buyers and Sellers are reminded not to enter into any supplementary agreements/arrangements with regard to the sale/purchase.

 - After the signing of the transfer documents, the flat is legally under the buyers names and thus the buyers will be held responsible should anything unpleasant arise.